 Power-Packed With Protein

 Toor dal is an abundant source of good quality protein, which is a building block of the body and promotes growth and overall well-being.
-This dal when blended with cereals forms a source of complete protein delivering all the essential amino acids that strengthens muscle mass and repairs tissues.
+This dal when blended with cereals forms a source of complete protein delivering all the essential amino acids that strengthen muscle mass and repair tissues.
 Incorporating toor dal in the diet regimen is one of the most effective ways to meet the protein needs of growing children.

 Good Source of Folic Acid